About Syriaca.org: The Syriac Reference Portal

 - to create an online hub (cyberinfrastructure) to assist future research in the field of Syriac studies

-The final product will benefit a variety of users.
-For students and the interested public, it will provide access to basic reference information about the historical, cultural, and religious diversity of the Middle East.
-For academics in general, it will generate new scholarly interest in Syriac sources by making research on Syriac accessible without the need for extensive facility in Syriac.
-Finally, by opening new levels of access to the sources through new discovery tools, the Syriac Reference Portal project will not only support the current research aims of specialists in the field, but even offer new ways of conceptualizing the historical evidence.
-Further details on how the site will be used are provided in the user scenarios below.
+The publications have been created to benefit a diverse group of users.
+For students and the interested public, we provide access to basic reference information about the historical, cultural, and religious diversity of the Middle East.
+For academics in general, we seek to generate new scholarly interest in Syriac sources by making research on Syriac accessible without the need for extensive linguistic facility in Syriac.
+Finally, by opening new levels of access to the sources through new discovery tools, the Syriac Reference Portal project not only supports the current research aims of specialists in the field, but even offers new ways of conceptualizing the historical evidence through digital approaches.

 User Scenario One: Researcher, Syriac Specialist

 A researcher working with an unpublished Syriac manuscript encounters a homiletic text attributed to a minor author she cannot identify.
-She consults the Syriac Reference Portal for an encyclopedia entry on the author that links to a listing of known works and citations for published works.
+She consults the A Guide to Syriac Authors for an encyclopedia entry on the author that links to a listing of known works and citations for published works.
 Consulting these texts, she determines that her text has not previously been documented.
-Following the standards and protocols established for collaboration with the Syriac Reference Portal, the researcher submits information about the text and the manuscript citation to the Portal for inclusion in its resources.
-Later, another researcher who has come across a text with the same title but without attribution to an author consults the authority files for text titles (or incipits) and discovers that the text’s author has been identified through another manuscript.
+Following the standards and protocols established for collaboration with Syriaca.org, the researcher submits information about the text and the manuscript citation to the Portal for inclusion in A New Handbook of Syriac Literature and A Union Catalogue of Syriac Manuscripts (forthcoming).
+Later, another researcher who has come across a text with the same title but without attribution to an author consults A New Handbook of Syriac Literature for text titles (or incipits) and discovers that the text’s author has been identified through another manuscript.
 This second scholar then submits his manuscript citation to the evidence field in the entry for that author.

 User Scenario Two: Researcher, Non-Specialist

 An historian of philosophy working on an Islamic philosophical text comes across a reference to Aristotle’s Analytica Priora in its Arabic translation.
-A search on Google Scholar pulls up a reference from the Syriac Reference Portal to the same work in Syriac.
-The researcher then consults the Portal for a list of the works of Aristotle extant in Syriac.
+A search on Google Scholar pulls up a reference from Syriaca.org to the same work in Syriac.
+The researcher then consults A New Handbook of Syriac Literature for a list of the works of Aristotle extant in Syriac.
 By using the classified bibliography, the researcher learns of Syriac commentaries on the Analytica and is able to incorporate them into his study.
 Following suggestions generated by the semantic links in the Portal’s bibliography, he also discovers an unpublished master’s thesis on Syriac translation technique which provides an explanation of some terminological issues he has found confusing about the text.

 A teacher in an introductory college course on the history of the Middle East wants students to do an independent study project that will challenge assumptions about the cultural divide between Middle Eastern and European civilizations.
-The teacher assigns students to use the online resources of the Portal to find documents in translation from Syriac authors and, using the Portal’s encyclopedia, to prepare brief presentations on the Middle Eastern roots of Christianity.
+The teacher assigns students to use the online resources of Syriaca.org including the Syriaca.org Works Cited page to find documents in English translation from Syriac authors.
+Links between the The Syriac Gazetteer and the Syriaca.org Works Cited allow the students to place their reading in a geographical context.
+Links between The Syriac Gazetteer and other ancient world geographic resources such as The Pleiades Online Gazetteer allow the students to trace these geographic connections broadly.